almogelfassy/ocp-virtualization-workshop/03.workloads/README.md

 # Let's create workloads

-The virtual machine we're going to create will have the following properties-
+The virtual machine we're going to create will have the following properties
 - We are going to create a machine.
 - We are going to use RHEL8 templet
 - Lastly, we will do Live Migrate to the instance move to another node (we will explore this in more depth in a later lab).